 What is a better way than to directly try the wine to know the differences between stainless steel-aged wine and oak-aged wine?
-You can always come to The Red & White store to buy wines that match your palate!
+You can always come to The Red & White Shops to buy wines that match your palate!

 The shop offers you various types of wine, including wooden barrel-aged wine and stainless steel-aged wine.
 Just ask the store assistant for more recommendations and information about the wine that you want to try.
 Find our nearest liquor store from your location.